jiayueyang/jiayue/content/authors/admin/_index.md

 I am a fourth-year undergraduate at Jilin University, China.
 I am crazy about exploring the fascinating universe and theoretical physics!
 My research interests include Black Hole Thermodynamics and Quantum Information in Quantum Gravity.

-I was admitted by the Physics, MSc program of the University of Waterloo.
+I will be joining the University of Waterloo as a MSc student in Physics this fall.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.